kristinemlarson/gnssrefl/docs/pages/README_dailyavg.md

 # daily_avg<a name="module5"></a>

 <code>daily_avg</code> is a utility for people interested
-in measuring snow accumulation via daily values.
-It can also be used for lake levels. *It is not to be used for tides!*
+in daily averaged reflector heights, such as are used for measuring snow accumulation or water levels in lakes/rivers. *It is not to be used for tides!*
 The goal is to make a valid daily average - for this reason, we have two required inputs for quality control.